elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 #### For Each Meta argument
 Iterates over either a map or a set.
 Can only iterate over these variable types

+#### State Locking
+While Terraform is updating configuration of a state, another update operation cannot run.
+This prevents state from running multiple times against the same configuration.

+#### Remote Backend
+A remote backend refers to storing the state of a terraform configuration on a remote file storage such as Amazon S3.
+When a remote backend is configured, terraform will reference and update it when doing operations.
+This prevents different operations from being run simultaneously.